DS4Ever

 DS4Ever (stylized in all caps and alternatively titled Drip Season 4Ever) is the third studio album by American rapper Gunna.
 It was released on January 7, 2022, by YSL Records and 300 Entertainment.
-The album features guest appearances from Future, Young Thug, 21 Savage, Drake, Kodak Black, Chlöe, Lil Baby, G Herbo, Nechie, Yung Bleu, Chris Brown, and Roddy Ricch.
-It serves as the fourth and final installment of Gunna's Drip Season series, following Drip Season 3 released in 2018.
+The album features guest appearances from Future, Young Thug, 21 Savage, Drake, Kodak Black, Chlöe, Lil Baby, G Herbo, Nechie, Chris Brown, Yung Bleu, and Roddy Ricch.
+It serves as the fourth and final installment of Gunna's Drip Season series, following his third mixtape, Drip Season 3 (2018).

-Despite receiving mixed reviews from music critics, DS4Ever performed well commercially, debuting atop the US Billboard 200 with 150,000 album-equivalent units of which 4,000 were pure sales, making for Gunna's second number-one album.
+Despite receiving mixed reviews from music critics, DS4Ever performed well commercially, debuting atop the US Billboard 200 with 150,000 album-equivalent units of which 4,000 were pure sales, making for Gunna's second number-one album; however, controversy surfaced in 2025 after a prison telephone call from Young Thug was leaked describing how Young Thug purchased fake streams for $50,000 to artificially push DS4Ever to the top of Billboard's ranking.

 Release and promotion

 On January 1, 2022, Gunna revealed the album's release date.
 The cover art, which was created by American architect Daniel Arsham, was revealed on January 4.
 It was followed by the tracklist, which was shared the following day.

-The album's lead single, "Too Easy", a collaboration with fellow American rapper Future, was released on September 24, 2021.
-The remix, which includes an additional feature from fellow American rapper Roddy Ricch, was released on December 3, 2021.
+The album's lead single, "Too Easy", a collaboration with American rapper Future, was released on September 24, 2021.
+The remix, which includes an additional feature from American rapper Roddy Ricch, was released on December 3, 2021.
 The music video for the remix was released on January 7, 2022.
 "Too Easy" peaked at number 16 on the US Billboard Hot 100.

 A music video for the song "Livin Wild" was released on January 10, 2022, while the music video for "Pushin P" with Future featuring Young Thug, was released on January 12.
 The songs peaked at number 61 and seven on the Billboard Hot 100, respectively.

 On January 13, 2022, "P Power" (originally titled "Pussy Power"), a collaboration with fellow rapper Drake, was added to the album.
 The song peaked at number 24 on the Billboard Hot 100.